SplitOut: Out-of-the-Box Training-Hijacking Detection in Split Learning via Outlier Detection: Evaluation Discussion

-We now test how accurately our two methods can detect FSHA.
-For our experiments, we use the ResNet architecture \cite{he2015deep}, trained using Adam \cite{kingma_adam_2017}, on the MNIST \cite{lecun2010mnist}, Fashion-MNIST \cite{xiao2017/online}, and CIFAR10/100 \cite{Krizhevsky09learningmultiple} datasets.
-We implemented our methods in Python (v 3.7) using the PyTorch library (v 1.9) \cite{pytorch}.
-In all our experiments, we limit our scope only to the first epoch of training.
+For our experiments, we use the ResNet architecture \cite{he2015deep}, trained using Adam optimizer \cite{kingma_adam_2017} with learning rate of 0.001, on the MNIST \cite{lecun2010mnist}, Fashion-MNIST \cite{xiao2017/online}, CIFAR10/100 \cite{Krizhevsky09learningmultiple} datasets, and EMNIST \cite{cohen2017emnist} dataset.
+With a batch size of 64, one epoch is equal to 938 batches for MNIST and F-MNIST, 782 batches for CIFAR10/100, and 3750 batches for EMNIST-digits.
+We implemented SplitOut in Python (v 3.10) using the PyTorch (v 2.1.0) \cite{pytorch} and scikit-learn (v 1.2) \cite{scikit-learn} libraries.